United States Post Office Garage

 The US Post Office Garage was a historic vehicle maintenance facility at 135 A Street in the South Boston neighborhood of Boston, Massachusetts.
-The two story building was designed in the International Style by Gilbert Underwood and completed in 1941 by a construction team headed by John Volpe.
+The two story building was designed in the International Style by Gilbert Stanley Underwood and completed in 1941 by a construction team headed by John Volpe.
 It was built out of reinforced concrete and steel.
 Its exterior was scored in a way to give the appearance of paneling, and had large expanses of steel sash windows that typified the International style.
 Its rounded corners gave it a streamlined appearance.

 The building was listed on the National Register of Historic Places in 1986.
 It has since been demolished.